sygmaprotocol/sygma-docs/docs/02-sygma-protocol/02-Tailored-Security/01-index.md

 # What Is Tailored Security?

 Cross-chain use cases are advancing beyond just simply bridging assets.
 Interoperability now services complex interactions, from cross-chain contract execution to cross-chain liquid staking solutions, requiring the consensus of multiple verification systems to facilitate these.
 While the vast number of bridging solutions aim to enhance the trustworthiness and efficiency of cross-chain interoperability, most employ fixed security pathways, and none over aggregated tailored security routes.
-A true interoperability protocol should be able to adapt its verification mechanisms based on transaction type, assets involved, protocols of both chains and security and cost requirements.
-The Sygma cross-consensus interoperability protocol achieves this through its evolved architecture and advanced application design, automatically and dynamically routing transactions through the most optimal combinations of verification mechanisms based on the user’s needs and input parameters.
+A true interoperability protocol should be able to adapt its verification mechanisms based on transaction type, assets involved, protocols of both chains, security, and cost requirements.
+The Sygma cross-consensus interoperability protocol achieves this through its architecture and application design, allowing users to select the optimal combinations of verification mechanisms based on their needs and input parameters.

 ## Scenario